Bebresh Viaduct

-Bebresh Viaduct (виадукт „Бебреш“) is a girder bridge part of the Bulgarian Hemus (or A2) motorway, located in Vitinya Pass in Stara Planina 60 km east of Sofia, at 650 m above sea level.
+Bebresh Viaduct (виадукт „Бебреш“) is a girder bridge part of the Bulgarian Hemus (or A2) motorway, which crosses the valley of the Bebresh river with the I-1 road.
+The viaduct is located 5 km north of Vitinya Pass and Vitinya tunnel in the Stara Planina mountains 60 km east of Sofia, at 650 m above sea level.
 It was opened in 1985 and was designed by the team of D. Dragoev, P. Minchev and Y. Todorov of Moststroy AD.

 The viaduct is 720 m long and has 12 spans 60 m each.
 Rising 120 m above the ground, it is also regarded as the highest bridge in the Balkans and Bulgaria, with the precast post-tensioned girders being produced at the place and special equipment being used for the assembly.
 The Bebresh Viaduct is a favoured place for bungee jumping due to its height.